Kyounggu Yeo | Data Analyst

 The columns in the dataset are:

-For our prediction model, we will only utilize three columns: Moisturepercent
+For our prediction model, we will only utilize three columns: Moisturepercent, MilkTypeEn, and FatLevel.

 # Import the necessary libraries for EDA